yaweiliu/yaweiliu.github.io/research_notes/notes/202104018_Dynamics simulations of self-assembly of nanoparticles (Tutorial III_Visulizing model).md

 In this tutorial, I am going to show how to visualise the model of nanoparticles we create in last tutorial.

-The fist method is using [Plato](https://plato-draw.readthedocs.io/en/latest/), which can directly show the model in [Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/).
+The first method is using [Plato](https://plato-draw.readthedocs.io/en/latest/), which can directly show the model in [Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/).
 The Python code to do this is

 ```
 import matplotlib